 Triggerfish Fishing Regulations

 In recent years, Triggerfish fishing in the Gulf has become more tightly regulated, but it’s still nowhere near as strict as fishing for Red Snapper.
-Following the annual January-February closure, the 2019 Triggerfish season will officially open on March 1, and it will last until May 31.
+Following the annual January-February closure, the 2019 Triggerfish season will officially open on March 1, and it will last until May 11.
 The annual June-July closure will follow, allowing the Triggers to spawn.
-The season will reopen starting August 1, and it will last until December 31.

 In the Gulf, the minimum size required will be 15” fork length, with a bag limit of one per person, within a 20 reef fish aggregate limit.
 The same goes both for state and federal waters.
 If you plan on fishing in the Atlantic however, you’ll be pleased to know that the season is open year-round.
 The minimum size requirement is 12” fork length, with 10 per person bag limit.
 Still, fishing for Triggerfish in the Gulf is disproportionately better, so the tighter rules are well worth it.